Mali War: Displaced

-2022

-On 22 January 2022, a French soldier was killed and nine were injured in a mortar attack on Barkhane military camp in Gao, northern Mali.

-In March 2022, government forces set siege to the town of Mourrah.
-According to Human Rights Watch, over 300 civilians died.

 Human rights concerns

 Following several reports of abuse from both sides, the prosecutor of the International Criminal Court opened a case investigating war crimes in Mali on 16 January 2013.
 This case is the quickest any ICC investigation has begun after foreign military intervention.

 Claims against separatists and Islamists

 In May 2012, Amnesty International released a report stating that the conflict had created Mali's worst human rights situation since 1960.
 The organization stated that fighters with the MNLA and Ansar Dine were "running riot" in Mali's north, and documented instances of gang rape, extrajudicial executions, and the use of child soldiers by both Tuareg and Islamist groups.

 On 3 April 2012, armed groups looted 2,354 tons of food from United Nations' World Food Programme's warehouses in Kidal, Gao and Timbuktu, causing the WFP to suspend its food distribution operations in northern Mali.
 Other targets of looting included hospitals, hotels, government offices, Oxfam offices and the offices and warehouses of other unnamed aid groups.
 The WFP also stated that 200,000 had so far fled the fighting, predicting that the number would rise.